E (mathematical constant): History

-The first references to this constant were published in 1618 in the table of an appendix of a work on logarithms by John Napier.
-However, this did not contain the constant itself, but simply a list of logarithms to the base $e$.
-It is assumed that the table was written by William Oughtred.
+The first calculations entailing this constant were published in 1618 in the table of an appendix of a work on logarithms by John Napier.
+However, this did not contain the constant itself, but simply a list of natural logarithms (in the form of the original Napierian logarithms). "[T]hat these were logarithms to base $e$ was not recognised since the base to which logarithms are computed did not arise in the way that logarithms were thought about at this time.
+Although we now think of logarithms as the exponents to which one must raise the base to get the required number, this is a modern way of thinking."
+It is assumed "almost certainly" that the table was written by William Oughtred.
 In 1661, Christiaan Huygens studied how to compute logarithms by geometrical methods and calculated a quantity that, in retrospect, is the base-10 logarithm of e, but he did not recognize e itself as a quantity of interest.

 The constant itself was introduced by Jacob Bernoulli in 1683, for solving the problem of continuous compounding of interest.